iamnotnato/Interview-Prep/README.md

 # Leet
-Interview preparation by solving Hacker Rank or LeetCode problems.
+Interview preparation by solving HackerRank or LeetCode problems.